BroadcomSaaSOps/Windows-code-repo/README.md

 Enable CredSSp - ConfigureRemotingForAnsible.ps1 -EnableCredSSP

-that is all the modifications needed to be able to communicate with Winrm
+that is all the modifications needed to be able to communicate with Winrm.